sawansumankumar/e-commerce-demo/README.md

 ## What I Learned

 This project started as an e-commerce REST API, but the most useful part was working through what happens when order processing becomes concurrent.

 It helped me understand the difference between simply using `@Transactional` and actually preventing concurrent stock updates, why asynchronous work should start after the original transaction commits, and why failure status updates sometimes need their own transaction.

-I also got practical experience with Spring Security's authentication flow, JWT validation, JPA transaction boundaries, exception handling, and designing APIs around asynchronous operations.
+I also got practical experience with Spring Security's authentication flow, JWT validation, JPA transaction boundaries, exception handling, pagination, role-based authorization, and designing APIs around asynchronous operations.